Keloid Scars: How to Treat a Wound That Doesn't Know It Has Healed

 In the case of a keloid scar, this process can take on a life of its own and last for years.
 As a result, keloid scars are more pronounced than most other scars.

 Where?
 Where there’s not much fat

-According to the American Society of Plastic Surgeons (ASPS), keloid scars are most likely to form in areas where there is not much underlying fatty tissue, such as the face, ears, neck, chest or shoulders.
+According to the American Society of Plastic Surgeons (ASPS), keloid scars are most likely to form in areas where there is not much underlying fatty tissue — such as the face, ears, neck, chest, and shoulders.

 Not the same as hypertrophic scars